wyvern8/akamai-nginx/README.md

 To process property rules into lua nginx config in the akamai docker container:

 1. using the local sample.papi.json file  `npm run start-local`  or your own papi json file.
 2. using your akamai api env to pull json at runtime, use  `npm run start`

+Using the sample 'start.js' script directly after build, you can also pass parameters to control execution.

+AKA_MODE : controls whether to run using local papiJson or papi api call.

+AKA_LUA_OUTPUT_FILE : output to a file other than lua/akamai.lua (not for local docker)

+AKA_PAPI_JSON_FILE : path to local papiJson file to process_

+examples:

+`AKA_MODE=PAPI AKA_LUA_OUTPUT_FILE=myProperty.lau node dist/start.js`

+`AKA_MODE=LOCAL AKA_PAPI_JSON_FILE=papiJson/dev-assetservicing.nabgroup.com-v2.papi.json node dist/start.js`

 ### Example usage in a node app
 ```javascript